Garrafao/TokenChange/README.md

 1. WordSenseClustering: Contains several python scripts for creating token vectors and apllying word sense clustering.
 2. SemanticChangeDetection: Contains several python scripts for measuring the sematnic change of words/tokens.

+All scripts can be run directly from the command line, but they include several parameters.
+All needed parameters can be found in the file itself.
 ## Necessary data (store it in the Data folder):

 Corpus (In the example I used ccoha2)